influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 {{%expand "> Perform an full back up" %}}

-To perform a full backup into a specific directory, use the following command:
+> Perform a full backup into a specific directory with the command below:

 ```bash
 influxd-ctl backup -full <path-to-backup-directory>